slateci/adam-test/README.md

 # GitOps automation for SLATE instances

 This repository provides a reference implementation of GitOps style automation for SLATE instances.
-This automation consists of:

--A GitHub Actions workflow for downloading our Python updater script, detecting changes, and running the Python updater

-The workflow looks for files that match `values.yaml` and `instance.yaml`.
+This automation consists of a GitHub workflow for files that match `values.yaml` and `instance.yaml`.
 When a file associated with an instance is modified the workflow will update that instance.
 If a file is added, it will be deployed as a new instance.

 ## Setup